 In addition to the scheduled holidays, there is one personal holiday per fiscal year for employees.
-Once an employee has completed their introductory period they are credited with a personal holiday for the current fiscal year.
-Thereafter, The personal holiday is credited on the first day of July for each fiscal year, or the day an employee first begins employment with the WCA.
+The personal holiday is credited on the first day of July for each fiscal year, or the day an employee first begins employment with the WCA.
 If the personal holiday time is not used during the fiscal year, it is forfeited.
 Personal holiday time does not roll over into the following fiscal year.
 Rules surrounding the accrual of the personal holiday will follow the policy applied to all other holidays.